Main Menu

 Share article:

-It is not unusual in this day and age for parents eager to see their offspring flee the nest to offer an incentive by way of a gift of funds towards their deposit.
+It is not unusual in this day and age for parents eager to see their offspring flee the nest to offer an incentive by way of a gift of funds towards their deposit when buying a house.
 However, gifted deposits are not as straightforward as most people think :-

 The purchaser’s solicitor needs to be made aware of where all deposit funds are coming from.
 If there is to be a gift, they will need to contact the deposit provider to obtain: